tungo/instagames/docs/README.md

 ## Minimum Viable Product

-Instagames is a web application inspired by Instagram designed for gamer.
+Instagames is a web application inspired by Instagram designed for gamers.
 It is built using Ruby on Rails and React/Redux.

 It will be implemented the following features:
 - [ ] Hosting on Heroku